oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/monitor-kubernetes-cluster/monitor-kubernetes-cluster.md

 2. Click on the Kubernetes tile.
 ![K8s-tile](images/k8s-tile.png)

 3. Kubernetes Monitoring Solution page is displayed.
-You will see three clusters.
+You will see two clusters -

-    The clusters of interest for this Live Lab are  :
     - ***education-eks-rQNmdNI7*** : An AWS EKS cluster.
 We support multi-cloud Kubernetes clusters to monitor their logs.
     - ***oke-cw24*** : An OCI OKE Cluster.
     ![solutions-table](images/solutions-table.png)

 4. In the Kubernetes Monitoring Solution page, click the ***oke-cw24*** cluster.